 East Prairie School

-East Prairie, the only school in SD 73, enrolls students from kindergarten through eighth grade.
+East Prairie, the only school in SD 73, enrolls students from pre-kindergarten through eighth grade.
 The new $47 million elementary school in Skokie was made possible by a successful November 2016 referendum.

 Eriksson Engineering Associates, Ltd. (EEA) provided civil engineering, traffic engineering and parking, and landscape architecture services for the new three-story school that was built on the existing school site.
-Due to limited resources, the new school facility was designed, permitted, and constructed in several phases.
+The new school facility was designed, permitted, and constructed in several phases in order to maintain site and building access.
 As a result of limited building space, the new school was constructed such that it partially encompassed the existing building, which remained operational throughout the school year.

 To reduce project costs and time associated with excavation, EEA designed an underground stormwater detention system that was strategically placed within the footprint of the existing basement.
 The use of permeable pavers was also implemented in the site design to meet applicable municipal and county stormwater management requirements, in addition to the underground detention system.